jay27111995/UppSense-iOS-App-Deveopment/README.md

 The main purpose of the app is to display the H1N1 test result from the biosensor to the user.
 The design implemented works as follows:
 * A QR code displayed on the app will indicate the BLE(Bluetooth Low Energy) UUID(Universally Unique Identifier) to connect to the phone.
 * The QR code is read by the biosensor (RaspberryPI + Camera), then connects to the app via BLE and sends the result.
+For code on the biosensor visit: https://github.com/jay27111995/UppSense2021-Embedded-Control
 * Additionally, the app also saves the current location of the test, displays to the user and saves it on the phone.